It has been named “the king of American ski resorts” by Forbes. But the popular alpine town of Vail is so much more than just skiing.

 The Epic Discovery park, at the top of the mountain, features an alpine roller coaster, ropes courses, kids rides, warm-weather tubing, and ziplines.

 A highlight here is the four-hour ziplining tour that brings you through the mountains to see the region from bird’s eye view.
+If you're on a time crunch, even just a ride on the scenic gondola is impressive.

 08 of 11